IBM/transformers-struct-guidance/README.md

 ## Scaffoled Language Models (ScLM)

-The script `src/lm-sc.py` implements Transformer language model with structural prediction as an auxilliary task, referred as ScLM in short.
+The script `src/lm-sc.py` implements Transformer language model with structural prediction as an auxilliary task, referred as ScLM.
 The commanline variable, ${SCAFFOLD_TYPE}, can be set as `past` or `next`, which corresponds to `ScLM-past` or `ScLM-next` respectively in the paper.

 ```
 # Model training